 Executive Director of Borough Services - Rebecca Emmett

 In addition to being part of the council's leadership team, Rebecca is responsible for proactively developing and successfully managing delivery for a range of council services including housing, planning, community services and customer services.

 Rebecca, appointed as the Executive Director of Borough Services in February 2016, has a degree in environmental science and geology from Portsmouth University and a background in managing public services including planning, building control, parking, environmental health, licensing, housing and community safety.

 Rebecca was previously Head of Regulatory Services at Three Rivers District Council in Hertfordshire and has also worked for the London Boroughs of Croydon, Hackney and Southwark.

-In addition to being part of the council's leadership team, Graham is the chief financial officer and section 151 officer (under the Local Government Act) responsible to the council for the proper conduct of its financial affairs.
+In addition to being part of the council's leadership team, Sue is the chief financial officer and section 151 officer (under the Local Government Act) responsible to the council for the proper conduct of its financial affairs.
 She also has responsibility for a number of the council’s corporate functions including IT, governance, legal, committee services and human resources

-This means he is actively involved in all business decisions, ensuring the implications, opportunities and risks are fully considered and alignment with the council’s financial strategy.
-Graham leads the promotion and delivery by the whole council of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively.
+This means she is actively involved in all business decisions, ensuring the implications, opportunities and risks are fully considered and alignment with the council’s financial strategy.
+Sue leads the promotion and delivery by the whole council of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively.